-Many factors and variations shape each unique rhinoplasty treatment plan.
-No two nose surgery procedures are the same in the end.
+Many factors and variations shape each rhinoplasty treatment plan.
+In the end, no two nose surgeries are the same, they are as unique as the person undergoing the procedure.
 At Faces, we like to take a logical approach with our patients to help them achieve their desired look.
 It’s our practice to take a step back and look at the big picture to get you the best results for your investment.

 Want to find out more about how nose surgery can help you look younger, enhance your natural beauty, or help you overcome breathing difficulties?
 Dr. J. Randall Jordan at Faces in Ridgeland, MS, invites you to contact our facial plastic surgery practice for a consultation.
 Please call us at (601) 607-3033

 or send us a message using our website.